Abdellah Taïa: Essays and articles

 formerly the richest man in his country, was accused of tax fraud in 2003 and has been languishing in a Siberian prison for seven years.
 His crime?
-To have wanted for his country a true democracy, as well as genuine respect for human rights....
+To have wanted for his country a true democracy, as well as genuine respect for human rights [...]
 Since 2003, this intelligent, romantic, wonderful man is my only hero.
 He is far from perfect but his battle, which he refuses to give up on, touches me deeply.
 Russia and the world need him.

 Film

 Taïa directed a film adaptation of his book Salvation Army.
-It "gave the Arab world its first on-screen gay protagonist," according to The New York Times.
+It "gave the Arab world its first on-screen gay protagonist", according to The New York Times.
 Taïa has said that Michael Powells film Black Narcissus "directly influenced Salvation Army."
 The film, a French-Moroccan-Swiss production, was shown at the Venice and Toronto film festivals in 2013.
 It was screened in February 2014 at the National Film Festival in Tangier, won the Grand Prix at the Angers Film Festival in France, and was shown at the New Directors Festival in New York in March 2014.
-The reviewer for Variety stated that in the film "Taïa retains the bare bones but strips away warmth and insight, without any fresh perceptions that would compensate."
-Another reviewer, however, called the film "disciplined and poetic," praising Taïa for managing "to regard his own story with relative objectivity" and concluding that the film "avoids the usual pitfalls of political cinema, precisely because Taïa is able to remain focused on particulars, the overwhelming feel of things."
+The reviewer for Variety stated that in the film "Taïa retains the bare bones but strips away warmth and insight, without any fresh perceptions that would compensate".
+Another reviewer, however, called the film "disciplined and poetic", praising Taïa for managing "to regard his own story with relative objectivity" and concluding that the film "avoids the usual pitfalls of political cinema, precisely because Taïa is able to remain focused on particulars, the overwhelming feel of things".
 A reviewer for the Atlantic wrote that at a Venice Film Festival "notable for the prevalence of works grappling with global and societal woes, perhaps no film has blended the personal and the political as strikingly as Abdellah Taïa's L'Armée du salut (Salvation Army)."

-"Before shooting," Taïa has noted, he submitted the screenplay of his film "in its original form to the authorities at the National Centre for Moroccan Cinema....
+"Before shooting", Taïa has noted, he submitted the screenplay of his film "in its original form to the authorities at the National Centre for Moroccan Cinema....
 They approved the screenplay, and I hope they end up following through by allowing the film to be released."

 Later projects

-Taïa said in April 2014 that his next book was "a tale about old Moroccan prostitutes who at the end of their careers touring the world have landed in Paris."
+Taïa said in April 2014 that his next book was "a tale about old Moroccan prostitutes who at the end of their careers touring the world have landed in Paris".

 In fall 2015, Taïa visited the University of Pittsburgh as a visiting fellow in the Gender, Sexuality, and Women's Studies Program.
-While on campus, he recorded a podcast as part of the schools' Year of the Humanities.
+While on campus, he recorded a podcast as part of the school's Year of the Humanities.